SPRINGSTEEN TAKES CARE OF “OUR OWN”: FRANK’S DELI FEATURED IN NEW VIDEO

 Frank’s Deli and a variety of other Asbury Park locations serve as the setting for Bruce Springsteen’s first music video from his new “Wrecking Ball” album.

-The black and white video features Springsteen playing the guitar on the roof of the Savoy Theatre downtown and walking east with a crowd of locals (including Tim Donnelly, Trip Brooks and Al Reinoso) on Mattison Avenue, as well as the interior of Frank’s Deli on Main Street and the owner of the deli, Joe Maggio.
+The black and white video features Springsteen playing the guitar on the roof of the Savoy Theatre downtown and walking east with a crowd of locals (including Tim Donnelly, Trip Brooks and Al Reinoso) on Mattison Avenue, as well as the interior of Frank’s Deli on Main Street and it’s owner Joe Maggio.

 Joe Maggio of Frank's Deli in Asbury Park is featured at the 1.25 minute mark in Bruce Springsteen's "We Take Care of Our Own" video.
 Image courtesy of BruceSpringsteen.net / Columbia Records.